conceptofproof/conceptofproof.github.io/_posts/2017-04-13-bctf17-overwatch.md

 #   1.1 use off-by-one vuln to insert poisoned NUL byte into the LSB of target chunk
 #   1.2 craft appropriate fake prev_size of target chunk while doing 1.1
 #   1.3 free target chunk
-# 2. Perform unsorted bin attack to write main_arena.bins[0] to .BSS
+# 2. Perform unsorted bin attack to write &main_arena.top to .BSS
 #   2.1 re-craft heap to avoid triggering any errors when doing step 2.2
 #   2.2 free target small chunk and place it in unsorted bin
 #   2.3 overwrite BK ptr of target chunk